-Growth Targets As the leading supplier of energy management systems for xEVs and electric drive systems that allow for superior control over driving, turning, and stopping, we will promote the electrification of a diverse range of mobility solutions, including not only automobiles but also aircraft, with the aim of realizing annual revenue growth of over 20% for products powered by electricity.
-Profitability Supported by the revenue generated by products for HEVs, which we have cultivated over the past 20 years, we will establish and leverage key technologies that can be applied to a wide range of mobility domains while working to enhance our product lineup.
-Also, in anticipation of the continued global increase in the number of xEVs, we have established five production bases around the world, thereby globally promoting the electrification of a diverse range of mobility.
-Differentiation Utilizing in-house semiconductor manufacturing technologies and sophisticated winding technologies, we are boosting the competitiveness of our products in such ways as developing small, high-performance inverters and motors that help improve the fuel economy of vehicles.
-In addition, we have extremely thorough knowledge of the characteristics of automobiles.
-Using the technologies we possess, we will improve the value of vehicles as a whole, from components to systems.
-Organizational Capabilities In 2018, we integrated the small motor business (formerly ASMO Co., Ltd.) with the steering and braking systems business (internal organization).
-In 2019, we commenced collaboration with AISIN CORPORATION and a company in China to expand on these efforts.
-Furthermore, from April 2020 we integrated the core electronic component business of Toyota Motor Corporation into DENSO and commenced operations of this business at our Hirose Plant.
-In these ways, we have put in place a structure for promoting the development of sophisticated system products that offer high added value.
+Growth Targets As the leading supplier of energy management s control over driving, turning, and stopping, we w tions, including not only automobiles but also air for products powered by electricity.
+Profitability Supported by the revenue generated by product will establish and leverage key technologies that to enhance our product lineup.
+Also, in anticipati have established five production bases around the range of mobility.
+Differentiation Utilizing in-house semiconductor manufacturing boosting the competitiveness of our products in motors that help improve the fuel economy of ve characteristics of automobiles.
+Using the techno whole, from components to systems.
+Organizational Capabilities In 2018, we integrated the small motor business business (internal organization).
+In 2019, we com in China to expand on these efforts.
+Furthermore business of Toyota Motor Corporation into DENS products that offer high added value.